valkum/slick/slick_fields/README.txt

 Slide layout
 ===========
-Core image field support several caption placements/ layout that affect the entire slides.
+Core image field supports several caption placements/ layout that affect the entire slides.

 If you have more complex need, use Media or Field collection.